prismworks-ai/prism-mcp-rs/scripts/README.md

 4. Make script executable: `chmod +x script.sh`
 5. Test completely before committing

-# License
+## License

-All scripts in this directory are part of the MCP Protocol SDK and are licensed under the same terms as the main project.
+All scripts in this directory are part of the Prism MCP SDK and are licensed under the same terms as the main project.